natashaclerkin/singularartistsMS1/README.md

 #### User Stories

 1. **_As a Venue Manager,_** I want to find out the artists the promoter works with so that I can decide if there is potential to reach capacity and sell-out nights at our venue.
 2. **_As a Venue Manager,_** I want to discover what experience the company has so that I can evaluate if they have enough expertise to work with our venue.
 3. **_As a Venue Manager,_** I want to check out their social media channels to view their current promotional activity to see if they can successfully market events.
-4. **_As an Artist/Agent,_** I want to learn about the type of artists the promoter is working with so that I can view previous marketing strategies and the ability to potentially promote our future gigs.
+4. **_As an Artist/Agent,_** I want to learn about the type of artists the promoter is working with so that I can view their previous marketing strategies and their ability to potentially promote our future gigs.
-5. **_As an Artist/Agent,_** I want to view the company history as I want to work with an experienced promoter who is well connected within the industry.
+5. **_As an Artist/Agent,_** I want to learn about the company history as I want to work with an experienced promoter who is well connected within the industry.
 6. **_As a Ticketing Agent,_** I want to learn about the promoter’s artists and venues so that I can evaluate ticket sales potential.
 7. **_As a Ticketing Agent/Artist/Agent/Venue Manager,_** I want to find out if the promoter is reputable, credible and approachable in order to potentially be able to build a long-term relationship.